deibit/cansina/README.md

 in a sqlite database (omitting 404 responses).
 One for every new url (think this as a kind of projects feature) and the same database for every new payload on the same url.

-It aims to be (very) simple and directed to use doing only one thing: Discover content.
+It aims to be (very) simple and straight to use doing only one thing: Discover content.

 The app is far from being finished, probably is poorly coded and I wouldn't recommend it to use in a serious pentesting session.